jswrenn/site/content/blog/brown-location-surveillance/index.md

 <div style='position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;'><iframe src='https://www.youtube.com/embed/bk395D0tPRA' style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" frameborder='0' allowfullscreen></iframe></div>

 ## How do I find out more?
-The [*Family Educational Right and Education Act*](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) empowers students to request their education records from their University.
+The [*Family Educational Rights and Privacy Act*](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) empowers students to request their education records from their University.

 <div style='position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;'><iframe src='https://www.youtube.com/embed/jWzBrC8dVnw' style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" frameborder='0' allowfullscreen></iframe></div>

-If you are a current Brown student would like to go beyond my blog post and learn *exactly* how Brown University knows your location, [file a FERPA request](https://www.brown.edu/about/administration/registrar/student-information-rightsferpa).
+If you are a current Brown student and would like to go beyond my blog post and learn *exactly* how Brown University knows your location, [file a FERPA request](https://www.brown.edu/about/administration/registrar/student-information-rightsferpa).
 Brown University is obligated to respond within 45 days.
 You'll need to be specific with your request.
 I suggest requesting:
 - the timestamps, MAC addresses and BSSIDs associated with your devices' connections to Brown University's wireless access points
 - the timestamps and locations associated with all building accesses conducted with your ID card
 - the login audit data associated with all Google Workplace, Shibboleth, and DUO authentications conducted by your accounts